codesydney/jphandbook/README.md

-# jphandbook
-NSW Justice of the Peace Handbook
+#NSW Justice of the Peace Handbook

 # RAG System using LlamaIndex and LanceDB